eysidisi/CSharp-CarWashApp/README.md

 added to the options programmatically after the use clicks Start.

 ⦁	The controller should disable the Wash Options buttons.

-⦁	The controller should signal the start of the wash by changing the color of the Wash ⦁	Entry LED to red and displaying Wash In Progress.
+⦁	The controller should signal the start of the wash by changing the color of the Wash

-⦁	The controller should check if the vehicle is at the appropriate station for the first step in.
+⦁	Entry LED to red and displaying Wash In Progress.

-⦁	the selected wash type by monitoring the Car Position Slider.
+⦁	The controller should check if the vehicle is at the appropriate station for the first step in the selected wash type by monitoring the Car Position Slider.

 Note Refer to the Car Wash Step Timing and Station Positions table at end of the specification for a list of stations that correspond to the car wash steps.